-Life just isn’t possible without water.
-But for all its life-giving benefits, water can also be a very destructive force of nature.
-If you rank all the potential disasters that could hit your property, water damage will stand a very good chance of taking the top spot.
+Life isn’t possible without water.
+But for all its life-giving benefits, water can also be a destructive force of nature.
+If you rank all the potential disasters that could hit your property, water damage will stand an excellent chance of taking the top spot.

 Water damage affects buildings on so many levels.
 When water creeps into areas of your property where it shouldn’t be, your floor could warp.
 Water damage also discolors beautifully painted walls.
 All that moisture can also lead not only to the formation of mold inside the building but also to a vermin infestation.
 Worst of all, water damage that isn’t immediately addressed through water damage restoration could eventually weaken the foundation of any building.

 Water damage is also deceptively costly.
 You might think that an inch or two of water flooding your home or business wouldn’t burn a hole in your pocket, but there have been cases where that little amount of water has caused damage that cost tens of thousands of dollars to repair and restore.